- oxycodone hydrochloride

 Patients about to undergo additional pain relieving procedures (e.g. surgery, plexus blockade) should not receive Longtec tablets for 12 hours prior to the intervention.
 If further treatment with Longtec tablets is indicated then the dosage should be adjusted to the new post-operative requirement.

-Longtec 60 mg tablets should not be used in patients not previously exposed to opioids.
-This tablet strength may cause fatal respiratory depression when administered to opioid naïve patients.
+Longtec 60 mg, 80 mg and 120 mg tablets should not be used in patients not previously exposed to opioids.
+These tablet strengths may cause fatal respiratory depression when administered to opioid naïve patients.

 For appropriate patients who suffer with chronic non-malignant pain, opioids should be used as part of a comprehensive treatment programme involving other medications and treatment modalities.
 A crucial part of the assessment of a patient with chronic non-malignant pain is the patient's addiction and substance abuse history.